Pachysandra Terminalis: A Shady Ground Cover Option

 Fertilizer

 Pachysandra ground cover grows well with regular applications of organic fertilizer.
-You can use a 10-10-10 fertilizer in the spring when new growth begins, and taper off as fall approaches.
+You can use a balanced fertilizer in the spring when new growth begins and taper off as fall approaches.
 Make sure you fertilize at the soil surface, or give it a rinse if you apply overhead.
-If amending a larger area before transplanting, use 1 to 2 pounds of a balanced organic fertilizer per 100 square feet.
+If amending a larger area before transplanting, use one to two pounds of a balanced organic fertilizer per 100 square feet.

-However, you should avoid fertilizing when your plant is already established and produces rhizomatic roots.
-Avoid fertilization in the east and northeastern parts of North America, as these are the regions in which it can become invasive.
+However, you should avoid fertilizing when your plant is already established and producing rhizomatic roots.
+Also, avoid fertilization in the eastern and northeastern parts of North America, as this can become invasive.

 Japanese pachysandra can be invasive in nature.
 Outside the eastern and northeastern parts of North America, you don’t need to prune it back unless you feel it’s getting a bit too overgrown for its space.
 You can trim it to shape for aesthetic reasons, however.